justinszaro/Dev-Ops-Minecraft-Project/README.md

 3. In "Networking" add a firewall rule to allow port 25565
 4. Tab over to the connect tab and select "Connect using SSH"
 5. Enter the following command(this updates the server and installs javaRuntime) :  sudo apt -y update && sudo apt -y install default-jre screen
-6. Create your Minecraft directory: sudo mkdir /usr/games/Minecraft
+6. Create your minecraft directory: sudo mkdir /usr/games/minecraft
-7. Switch into your Minecraft directory : cd /usr/games/Minecraft
+7. Switch into your Miencraft directory : cd /usr/games/minecraft
 8. Download the server.jar file : sudo wget -O mcserver.jar https://launcher.mojang.com/v1/objects/1b557e7b033b583cd9f66746b7a9ab1ec1673ced/server.jar
-9. Use the following command to run the Minecraft server : sudo java -Xmx1G -Xms1G -jar mcserver.jar nogui
+9. Use the following command to run the minecraft server : sudo java -Xmx1G -Xms1G -jar mcserver.jar nogui
+10. You then are next going to need to switch the eula.txt file permissions : sudo chown ubuntu eula.txt
+11. echo "eula=true" > eula.txt
+12. sudo java -Xmx1G -Xms1G -jar mcserver.jar nogui
-10. Launch Minecraft and add server using the public IP from the instance you created
+13. Launch minecraft and add server using the public IP from the instance you created

 ## Technologies Used
 Vagrant: https://www.vagrantup.com/